James Turrell: Skyspaces

 Turrell's Dividing the Light (2007) incorporates both water and landscaping.
 This Skyspace is an open-air pavilion, with a canopy structure and aperture, lighting program, pool, and landscaping, situated in the Draper Courtyard at Pomona College.
 The 16 sqft canopy aperture mirrors the continuous pool below, which is surrounded by granite seating and landscaping.
 At its opening, David Pagel of the Los Angeles Times called it "one of the best works of public art in recent memory".

 His 2007 Deer Shelter Skyspace at Yorkshire Sculpture Park in England, commissioned by The Art Fund, was awarded that year's 2007 Marsh Award for Excellence in Public Sculpture.

-Other Skyspaces include the Kielder Skyspace (2000) on Cat Cairn in Kielder, Northumberland, England; Knight Rise (2001) at the Scottsdale Museum of Contemporary Art; SkySpace at Earl Neal Plaza (2004) at the University of Illinois at Chicago;Sky Pesher (2005) at the Walker Art Center; Second Wind (2005) in Vejer de la Frontera, Spain; the Sky-Space (2006) in Salzburg, Austria; The other Horizon (2004) in Vienna, Austria (MAK-Branch Geymüllerschlössel); Within Without (2010) at the National Gallery of Australia in Canberra; La Brea Sky (2013) at Kayne Griffin Corcoran; Hardanger Skyspace (2016) in Oystese (Norway), located by the Hardangerfjord and a part of The Art Centre Kabuso; the Skyspace Lech (2018) in Oberlech in Vorarlberg (Austria); the Ta Khut Skyspace (2021) in José Ignacio, Uruguay; the Green Mountain Falls Skyspace (2022) in Green Mountain Falls, Colorado, USA; and at Friends Seminary (2023).
+Other Skyspaces include the Kielder Skyspace (2000) on Cat Cairn in Kielder, Northumberland, England; Knight Rise (2001) at the Scottsdale Museum of Contemporary Art; Light Reign (2003) at the Henry Art Gallery in Seattle, WA; SkySpace at Earl Neal Plaza (2004) at the University of Illinois at Chicago;Sky Pesher (2005) at the Walker Art Center; Second Wind (2005) in Vejer de la Frontera, Spain; the Sky-Space (2006) in Salzburg, Austria; The other Horizon (2004) in Vienna, Austria (MAK-Branch Geymüllerschlössel); Within Without (2010) at the National Gallery of Australia in Canberra; La Brea Sky (2013) at Kayne Griffin Corcoran; Hardanger Skyspace (2016) in Oystese (Norway), located by the Hardangerfjord and a part of The Art Centre Kabuso; the Skyspace Lech (2018) in Oberlech in Vorarlberg (Austria); the Ta Khut Skyspace (2021) in José Ignacio, Uruguay; the Green Mountain Falls Skyspace (2022) in Green Mountain Falls, Colorado, USA; and at Friends Seminary (2023).

 The Walker Art Center restored its 2005 Sky Pesher work in 2023 and worked with Turrell to convert the original cold cathode tubes, which were becoming impossible to replace, with LED lights.
 The change allowed for a wider range of colors compared to the original that was "shades of tinted white" at sunrise and sunset; now the lighting program is multicolored.
 The seats in this installation are heated.